narinder9/timeline-block-for-gutenberg/readme.txt

 #### 2. How do I add a Timeline Block in the Gutenberg editor?
 You can add a Timeline Block by searching for 'Timeline Block' in the 'Add Block' section of the Gutenberg block editor and selecting it.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/timeline-block)

 #### 3. What can I use the Timeline Block plugin for?
 The Timeline Block plugin can be used for various purposes, including:
 - Representing your company story.